-Any student who has three or more courses where the final grade is below an 80% or fail (for pass/fail courses) in one semester will meet with the Program Director and one of the chairs of the CAHP Academic Success Advisory Board who could recommend a required leave of absence or deceleration, academic suspension, or academic dismissal.
+Any student who has two or more courses where the final grade is below an 80% or fail (for pass/fail courses) in one semester must meet with the Program Director and one of the chairs of the CAHP Academic Success Advisory Board to determine best next steps.
+This could include academic probation, decelerated learning plan, recommended leave of absence, and/or dismissal.